patrickbrouhard/SubScribe/README.md

 # SubScribe

-Your personal scribe for all your **Obsidian × YouTube** workflows — written in Go.
+Your personal scribe automating all your **Obsidian × YouTube** workflows — written in Go.

 **SubScribe** fetches metadata and subtitles from YouTube videos and generates structured files to help with knowledge management: transcripts and Markdown notes ready for **Obsidian**.